 Washington State is renowned for its variety of oysters, and a scenic road trip is the perfect way to experience these tasty bivalves.
-This four-day Salish Sea oyster road trip will take you from Blaine near the Canadian border down into the San Juan Islands, with an optional extension to Whidbey Island.
+This four/five-day Salish Sea oyster road trip will take you from Blaine near the Canadian border down into the San Juan Islands, with an optional extension to Whidbey Island.

 Just like with wine, the subtle taste profile of an oyster can vary by location.
 The salinity, temperature, and food sources create each oyster’s unique flavor, whether it be briny, sweet, creamy, mineral, vegetal, or sharp.
 Explore these flavors as you slurp your way through local restaurants, visit oyster farms, and enjoy excursions like sea kayaking or whale watching in postcard-worthy settings.